The details addressed on this page are:

 The largest recorded multiples of the 1d (1/-) blue are six half sheets of 21 stamps (3 rows of 7 stamps) - three from the top half of a sheet and three from the lower half.
 All are complete with selvedge on three sides.
 Age has wearied them to varying extents but they are still all intact with some perf separation (so "just hanging in there").

-One of these hald sheets at least almost certainly came from the Purves collection.
+One of these half sheets at least almost certainly came from the Purves collection.
 It was sold at auction by Rodney Perry in May 1989 (Lot 692) and again in 1991 (Rodney Perry December 1991 Lot 473).
 It has not been seen since - at auction or in an exhibition.

 Top half of a sheet showing rows 1 to 3.
 Intact with selvedge on three sides.